mdsportz21/thisorthatsvc/README.md

 **TODO**
-1. Send name, not description, to UI
+1. REEEEEEEMIX: Create a bracket

 1. Figure out a way to compare two hats on demand
 a.
 Make each victim a link
 b.
 On click, load subject and victim